tannerlinsley/react-query-devtools/README.md

 - `initialIsOpen: Boolean`
   - Set this `true` if you want the dev tools to default to being open
+- `panelStyle: StyleObject`
+  - Use this to override (merge) the style of the panel.
+It is a standard React style object used to style a component with inline styles.
+- `closeButtonStyle: StyleObject`
+  - Use this to override (merge) the style of the close button.
+It is a standard React style object used to style a component with inline styles.
+- `toggleButtonStyle: StyleObject`
+  - Use this to override (merge) the style of the toggle button.
+It is a standard React style object used to style a component with inline styles.

 ## Embedded Mode